A quantized Riemann-Hilbert problem in Donaldson-Thomas theory: The general case

 \section{The general case}

 In this section we consider the general quantum Riemann-Hilbert problem corresponding to a refined BPS structure satisfying the four conditions of Definition \ref{leaf}.
-We shall be rather brief since the proofs are all identical to the ones for the doubled A$_1$ case, just with added notation.
+We shall be rather brief since the proofs are all identical to the ones for the doubled A$_1$ case, just with added notation.\footnote{The correction indicated in footnote \ref{change} requires some changes to the formulae of Sections 5.2 and 5.3 compared with the published version.
+We also corrected a couple of more minor mistakes.}